Go Back Email Link

 Instructions

-• Prepare Strawberries: Wash the strawberries, hull, and cut them in half.
-If they are very large, you might prefer to cut them into quarters.
+• Prep strawberries.
+Wash the strawberries, hull, and cut them in half.
+If they are very large, you might have to cut them into quarters.

-• Sterilize Jar: Ensure your quart jar is properly sterilized before using it to prevent any bacterial growth.
+• Sterilize jar.
+Make sure your quart jar is properly sterilized before using it to prevent any bacterial growth.

-• Assemble: Place the prepared strawberries into the sterilized quart jar.
-Carefully pour the hot pickling liquid over the strawberries in the jar, ensuring the spices are distributed evenly.
+• Assemble.
+Place the prepared strawberries into the sterilized quart jar.
+Carefully pour the hot pickling liquid over the strawberries in the jar, making sure the spices are distributed evenly.
 Leave about a half-inch of headspace at the top of the jar.

-• Seal and Cool: Close the jar tightly with its lid.
+• Seal and cool.
+Close the jar tightly with its lid.
 Let it cool to room temperature.
 Once cooled to room temperature, refrigerate the jar.
-Let the strawberries pickle for at least 4 hours before using them for the best flavor development.
+Let the strawberries pickle for at least 4 hours before using them for the best flavor.